 Background:

 C. neoformans is an opportunistic and facultative pathogen and the causative agent of cryptococcosis.
 4,5.
-C. neoformans primarily infects immunocompromised individuals and is one of only a few fungal species that have been shown to cross the blood-brain barrier leading to cryptococcal meningitis that is fatal if left untreated 4,5.
+C. neoformans primarily infects immunocompromised individuals and is one of only a few fungal species that have been shown to cross the blood-brain barrier, leading to cryptococcal meningitis that is fatal if left untreated 4,5.
 A global number of 223 000 cases of cryptococcal meningitis are estimated to occur annually, with over 70% of cases in sub-Saharan Africa, and an estimated 181 100 resulting deaths 6.
-Park et al., 2009; estimated the global burdens much higher at almost 1 million global cases and 600 000 deaths.
+Park et al., (2009) estimated the global burdens much higher at almost 1 million global cases and 600 000 deaths.

 C. neoformans is found in the environment typically associated with pigeon guano, soil and decaying wood.
 It is a free living fungus with no requirement for mammalian virulence, however, it is able to adapt, survive and proliferate within a mammalian host to cause disease.
 Both the basidiospore and desiccated encapsulated yeast cells are postulated to act as infectious propagules, and inhalation of these is the primary route of infection.